-Primeau Forensics has worked with body camera manufacturer, VIEVU, based in Seattle, Washington, to help their research and development of their body worn cameras, which are primarily sold to more than 4,000 agencies in 16 countries.
-Primeau Forensics helped them test the field of view (FOV) for their cameras.
-We researched the various FOV options to learn what degree of a lens was most optimal in body worn camera situations.
+Primeau Forensics recently worked with VIEVU, a manufacturer based out of Seattle, Washington, to help in the research and development of their body-worn cameras.
+VIEVU sells its cameras to more than 4,000 police agencies in 16 countries.
+Our team helped them test the field of view (FOV) for their cameras.
+Additionally, we researched the various FOV options to learn the optimal lens degree in field situations.

-President Obama recently proposed a bill to provide funding to police departments for the purchase of body worn cameras.
+President Obama recently proposed a bill to provide police department for the purchase of body-worn cameras.
 The proposal includes $75 million to help pay for 50,000 of the lapel-mounted cameras, with state and local governments paying half the cost.
-This proposal occurred shortly after the Michael Brown shooting in Ferguson, Missouri.
-This is an important and crucial development in forensic video.
-As a video forensic expert I am thrilled to see body worn camera video help litigators learn more about a series of events that occurred, first hand, saving our judicial system a lot of money investigating cases and, often, ensuring a correct decision in a person?s guilt or innocence.
+This proposal came shortly after the Michael Brown shooting in Ferguson, Missouri.
+What is more, this is a crucial development in forensic video.
+These cameras help litigators learn more about a series of events that occurred, a reality that excites video forensic experts like ourselves.
+Most importantly, this has the ability to save our judicial system money and ensure a correct decision in a person’s guilt or innocence.